imteekay/machine-learning-research/papers/sybil-a-validated-deep-learning-model-to-predict-future-lung-cancer-risk-from-a-single-low-dose/index.md

   - Considered any given LDCT positive in terms of future cancer risk if biopsy-confirmed lung cancer was diagnosed within 6 years, independent of presence absence of nodules or other abnormalities on that examination
   - Radiologists jointly annotated suspicious lesions on NLST LDCTs using MD.AI software for all participants who developed cancer within 1 year after an LDCT
 - Model
-  - Sybil was designed to predict future lung cancer risk using a 3D convolutional neural network architecture
+  - Sybil was designed to predict future lung cancer risk using a 3D convolutional neural network (CNN) based on the ResNet18 architecture
   - Sybil’s outcome is a set of six scores representing calibrated probabilities of lung cancer diagnosis extending 1 to 6 years following the LDCT
+    - A low 1-6 year risk from Sybil is a positive finding for the near future, within this timeframe.
+    - It does not provide assurance of low risk indefinitely.
+  - Sybil, that uses a single low-dose chest computed tomography (CT) scan to predict lung cancers occurring 1-6 years after a screen.
+  - Trained on LDCTs from the National Lung Screening Trial (NLST): training, dev, and test
+  - Tested on Massachusetts General Hospital (MGH) and Chang Gung Memorial Hospital (CGMH)
+    - For testing, Sybil requires only one LDCT and does not require clinical data or radiologist annotations.
+    - It's interesting how the model learned throught the annotations from training and could figure it out on test sets without those annotations.
 - Results
   - CGMH cohorts was similar to its power in the NLST test set
   - It's interesting how it can have similar accuracy using data from people with different ethnicity/race (CGMH)